 When stress is constant, the sympathetic nervous system can’t catch a break, which can lead to poor insulin resistance, sleep deprivation, cognitive decline, mood swings, anxiety, a compromised immune system, altered hormone activity, muscle loss, high blood pressure, an increased risk of heart attack, intense cravings, inflammation, and other health-damaging side effects.
 On top of all that, stress can inhibit the biological functions responsible for recovery, digestion, reproduction, immunity, and cell growth repair, and, in the worst cases, it can shut them down completely.

-Here, Sun Basket’s registered dietitian Lindsey Kane shares some tips to keep stress under control.
+Here, Sun Basket’s Director of Nutrition, Lindsey Kane shares some tips to keep stress under control.

 1. Reduce inflammation

 Stress can lead to a constant state of inflammation.
 Eating foods that fight inflammation, while avoiding those that promote it, can be an effective way to keep stress under control.

 - Eat nutrient-rich whole foods: Fruits, vegetables, nuts, and seeds are your best bet to speed up recovery from a surge of the stress hormone cortisol and boost immunity.